digitsu/frobots_backend/README.md

 Build instructions are in docs/build_script

-Dockerfile builds a image which will run the service
+Dockerfile builds an image which will run the service

 needed envvars examples given in .env

-**TODO build the API pipeline**
+run `mix test` from the root dir to run built in tests